 .10 Remove from office any Board Members, committee chairs, or committee members or coordinators of XXSI who were appointed/elected by the Board and who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Part Four of the USA Swimming Rules and Regulations.
 However, no At-Large Board Member, or committee chair or coordinator may be removed without receiving the thirty (30) days’ written notice specifying the alleged deficiency in the performance of the member’s responsibilities or specific official duties or other reasons and an opportunity to respond in writing within twenty (20) days to such allegations.

-605.6 DUTIES AND POWERS
+5.6 DUTIES AND POWERS

-The Board of Directors shall act for HISI and the House of Delegates during the intervals between meetings of the House of Delegates, subject to exercise by the House of Delegates of its powers of ratification or prospective modification or rescission, except that it shall not remove a Board Member, a Board of Review member or other person elected by the House of Delegates or amend these Bylaws.
+The Board of Directors shall act for HISI and the House of Delegates during the intervals between meetings of the House of Delegates, except that it shall not remove a Board Member, an Administrative Review Board member or other person not appointed by Board of Directors, or amend these Bylaws.
 In addition to the powers and duties prescribed in the USA Swimming Rules and Regulations or elsewhere in these Bylaws, the Board of Directors shall have the power and it shall be its duty to:

-605.6.1 Policies, procedures and programs
+5.6.1 Policies, procedures and programs

-Establish and direct policies, procedures and programs for Hawaiian Swimming;
+Establish and direct policies, procedures and programs for HISI;

-605.6.2 Supervision of officers
+5.6.2 Supervision of officers

-Oversee the conduct by the officers of Hawaiian Swimming of the day-to- day management of the affairs of Hawaiian Swimming;
+Oversee the conduct by the officers of HISI of the day-to- day management of the affairs of HISI;

+5.6.3 Athlete At-Large Members of the Board

+Elect Athlete At-Large Board Members if they are not elected in a timely fashion

-605.6.3 Advice and Consent
+5.6.4 Advice and Consent

-Provide advice and consent to appointments proposed by the General Chair that require advice and consent under these Bylaws or the Hawaiian Swimming Policies and Procedures Manual;
+Provide advice and consent to appointments proposed by the General Chair that require advice and consent under these Bylaws or the HISI Policies and Procedures Manual;

-605.6.4 Prepare Annual Budget for HOD
+5.6.5 Prepare Annual Budget for HOD

-Cause the preparation and presentation to the House of Delegates of the annual budget of Hawaiian Swimming and make a recommendation to the House of Delegates concerning the approval or disapproval thereof;
+Cause the preparation and presentation to the House of Delegates of the annual budget of HISI and make a recommendation to the House of Delegates concerning the approval or disapproval thereof;

-605.6.5 Receive annual audit report
+5.6.6 Receive and approve the annual audit report

 Receive presentation of the annual audit report pursuant to Section 608.5 and make a recommendation to the House of Delegates concerning the approval or disapproval thereof;